 If you really want to explore the cheap markets of Kolkata and enjoy your shopping experience, learn the art of bargaining.
 You cannot begin to imagine the reduced prices of things in Kolkata’s markets once you bargain.

-So, make sure to bargain and walk away a happy shopaholic.
+So, make sure to bargain and walk away from a happy shopaholic.

 Top 5 Tips for Travelers Visiting the Cheap Markets of Kolkata

 Every newbie visitor heading to the cheap markets of Kolkata should be aware of certain things that most locals would surely know.
 Being from Kolkata myself, I’d like to offer the following tips to all shopaholics.

 |The cheap markets of Kolkata will remain super crowded at all times.
 So, be patient and wait till your turn comes.|